What is Sustainable swimwear?

 We want to bring an end to throw away culture and sustainable brands strive to create good quality pieces made with materials that have less of a harmful impact on the world and produce a product that’ll last the buyer a lifetime.

 Another issue that sustainable companies are trying to combat is employees in manufacturing factories being given basic human rights and pay.
-The fast fashion industry, not only are they the trail blazers for throw-away culture but they are contributing to a huge issue of h
+The fast fashion industry, not only are they the trail blazers for throw-away culture but they are contributing to a huge issue of human rights being overlooked when it comes to the people who make their garments.

 We took the time to search and visit the factories in Bali, where our swimwear is made, to find somewhere which treats their employees amazingly.
 This was the most important thing for us as well as our products, being 100% sustainable.